25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 - Function declaration can be redeclared (can introduce bugs)

-- We can use a function before its declaration, but when we have an expression the function is created only when the code is reached in the script.
+- We can use a function before its declaration, but when we have an expression the function is created only when the code is reached in the script

   ```javascript
   // function declaration